jciolek/docker-protractor-headless/README.md

 ## Why `--net=host`?

 This options is required **only** if the dockerised Protractor is run against localhost on the host.
 Imagine this sscenario: you run an http test server on your local machine, let's say on port 8000.
 You type in your browser `http://localhost:8000` and everything goes smoothly.
 Then you want to run the dockerised Protractor against the same localhost:8000.
 If you don't use `--net=host` the container will receive the bridged interface and its own loopback and so the `localhost` within the container will refer to the container itself.
 Using `--net=host` you allow the container to share host's network stack and properly refer to the host when Protractor is run against `localhost`.

+# Tests
+The tests are run on Travis and include the following:

+* image build
+* run of protractor-headless against angular.js v1.6.1